Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 If you have not already done this exercise with your dental team, be sure to do it.

-Gather your entire staff for a meeting and brainstorm as many positive adjectives to describe your practice as you and your team can think of for about 10 minutes.
+Gather your entire staff for a meeting and brainstorm for about 10 minutes as many positive adjectives to describe your practice as you and your team can think of.

 Write down the list of words on a white board or piece of paper.
 Some examples are “comprehensive”, “caring”, and “advanced technology”.

-Then, go through the list and rate each on a scale of one to 10.
-Keep only the highest scoring terms and erase the rest.
+Then, review the list and rate each on a scale of one to 10.
+Keep only the highest-scoring terms and erase the rest.

 Continue to rank and prioritize until you have three to five adjectives to describe and define your practice.
 This is your dental practice brand identity, and your staff will have the words they need to communicate your brand to patients and potential patients.